edubart/nelua-lang/docs/pages/libraries.md

 but in the future, in case the language get an exception system, it may be changed to an exception being thrown.

+Remarks: Error messages are dependent on the host environment the program is being compiled in, it may include terminal color codes and path to host machine files to make debugging error locations easier.
+You can disable this behavior by enabling the pragma `noerrorloc`, it will make the program error messages reproducible when building across different host machines.

 ### assert

 ```nelua